sql-machine-learning/elasticdl/doc/ps_design.md

 Each worker has a local copy of the model variables.
 After the master relaunches a PS, the PS pod can recover model variables from workers.
 For embedding vectors, PS must create replicas to support fault tolerance.
 For each PS *P(i)*, it will store *M* replicas in the following *M* PSs from *P(i+1 % N)* to *P(i+M % N)*.
 The relaunched PS can recover embedding vectors from one of its replicas.
 If there are more than *M* continuously-indexed PSs failing, at least one PS fails with all of its replica PSs.
 The ElasticDL job has to recover from a recent checkpoint.

-## PServer
+## PS

 ### Compoments

 ![pserver](./images/pserver.png)

-PServer contains three main compoments:
+PS contains two main compoments:

 - KVStore
-- Gradient Queue
 - Optimizer

-1. The worker initializes a model, and pushes parameters to KVStore.
-2. Before each step of training, the worker pulls the latest model from KVStore.
-3. After a round of forward/backward computation, the worker pushes gradients to the Gradient Queue waiting for processing.
+The worker initializes a model, and pushes parameters to KVStore.
+Before each step of training, the worker pulls the latest model from KVStore.
+After a round of forward/backward computation, the worker pushes gradients to the PS waiting for processing.
+Then, optimizer of PS will look up the corresponding parameter from KVStore.
+At last, it applies gradients to parameters, and updates parameter back to KVStore.
-4. Optimizer gets a gradient from the Gradient Queue.
-5. Then, Optimizer looks up the corresponding parameter from KVStore.
-6. Optimizer applies gradients to parameters, and updates parameter back to KVStore.

 ### Tensor Data Structure